PrachiiPatil/SqlCrafting/README.md

 # SqlCrafting

-Repository for SQL query solutions and database challenges
+A collection of SQL queries and their solutions for various database challenges and tasks.
+Explore this repository to enhance your SQL skills.